MohanSha/PyTaskAutomation/README.md

 ## Email Parsing

-An email parsing tool right from the CLI
+An email parsing tool right from the CLI.

+ <b>Note</b> -

+ The codes uses an API key which has been deactivated so you will need to get your own.
+Before running the programs make sure you have installed the libraries or modules.